Skip to main content

 According to the Workplace Gender Equality Agency’s 2024–25 Gender Equality Scorecard, based on data from more than 8,000 employers:

-For boards and executive teams, this is not a symbolic concern.
-Leadership pipelines do not correct themselves.
+For boards and executive teams, this raises questions about course-correction in how you are building your talent pipeline.
 Without deliberate intervention, capable women stall or step away just before senior influence is realised.

 The impact is practical and measurable: